Jordana Brewster Confirms She Wants More Kids & Reveals When Her Sons Can See ‘Fast & Furious’

 Looking her best isn’t just about fitness though.
 When it comes to her off-duty beauty routine, Jordana likes to keep it simple, but she knows looking good also has to do with FEELING good.
 “I do like to keep my makeup routine simple because I actually suffer from seasonal allergies all year long in LA, and with them comes the dreaded ‘ALLERGY FACE’ beauty challenges!”
 Jordana said.

 “ZYRTEC came up with the term ‘ALLERGY FACE’ to describe the watery eyes, red nose, and puffiness from allergies, which I can definitely relate to.
 For example, by the time I drop my kids off at school, I look in the mirror and there’s already mascara on my cheeks from watery eyes.
 Luckily, my makeup artist and fellow allergy sufferer Jamie Greenberg has taught me so many ‘ALLERGY FACE’ tips — like wearing undereye masks to decrease puffiness and applying only waterproof mascara when I have watery eyes.
-So, a super simple but effective beauty routine for when my allergies flare up.”
+So, I have a super simple but effective beauty routine for when my allergies flare up.”

 As for her diet?
 Jordana 100 percent believes in treating yourself, which we can totally get on board with!
 “I try to eat as natural as possible, and I try to eat organic.
 I also try to avoid processed food, but I always give in to frozen yogurt!” she explained.
 “You have to give into cravings!
 I just try to do it in a moderate way and allow myself a treat every once in a while.”